SwarmMarkets/open-dotc/docs/TechnicalRequirements/OpenDotc/v2/DotcManagerV2.md

 ## DotcManagerV2

 This contract manages DOTC and escrow addresses, fee settings, and other configurations for the SwarmX.eth Protocol.

+_This contract is upgradable and manages key configurations for the SwarmX.eth Protocol.
 ////////////////DISCLAIMER////////////////DISCLAIMER////////////////DISCLAIMER////////////////
 Please read the Disclaimer featured on the SwarmX.eth website ("Terms") carefully before accessing, interacting with, or using the SwarmX.eth Protocol software, consisting of the SwarmX.eth Protocol